vlingo/xoom-examples/vlingo-http-frontservice/README.md

 ```

-Following that, build the `vlingo-http-frontservice` as follows, and then execute the `jar`:
+Following that, in a separate console/command window, build the `vlingo-http-frontservice` as follows, and then execute the `jar`:

 ```
 $ mvn clean package